 We are proud of the success of our alumni and students.
 Herkimer College has some of the best graduation and transfer rates among community colleges.
-Additionally, the Herkimer Generals athletics program is ranked among the top two-year college (non-scholarship) athletic programs in the nation by the National Association of Two-Year College Athletic Administrators (NATYCAA).
+Additionally, the Herkimer Generals athletics program is ranked among the top two-year college (non-scholarship) athletic programs in the nation by the National Association of Two-Year College Athletic Administrators.

-Nearly 40 associate degree and certificate programs are offered in the areas of art, business, communications, criminal justice and law, education, healthcare and service, liberal arts, science, technology, engineering and mathematics.
-Twenty degree and three certificate programs, as well as support services, are available completely online through the College's Internet Academy, making it convenient for nontraditional students to pursue degrees or enhance their skills.
+More than 40 associate degree and certificate programs are offered in the areas of art, business, communications, criminal justice and law, education, healthcare and service, liberal arts, science and technology.
+Twenty degree and four certificate programs, as well as support services, are available completely online through the College's Internet Academy, making it convenient for nontraditional students to pursue degrees or enhance their skills.